stg-tud/unsafe_go_study_results/README.md

 The directories in this repository contain the following:

- - `analysis/` contains the Jupyter notebook with the Python code to reproduce our analysis steps on the data.
  - `data/` contains gzipped versions of the CSV files holding project, package, and unsafe code block information, as well as the sampled and labeled code snippets.
  - `figures/` contains Figures 1 to 5 as included in our paper.